giuliab00/experimental_2/ReadMe.md

 The domain incorporates different **types**, including:
 - waypoints (locations the robot can visit);
 - a specific home location, introduced for a better performance;
-- markers (objects the robot can detect),
+- markers (objects the robot can detect).

 **Predicates** are used to describe the robot's location, whether it has seen a marker, and the visibility of markers from specific waypoints.